SarahGreenfield/CPSC-559-Final-Project/README.md

 - **Lazy Listing Marketplace**: List your Pokemon for sale without transferring them to the marketplace contract.
 You can still train, battle, and interact with your Pokemon while they are listed.
 Ownership only transfers when purchased.

 ### Game Features
-- Mint your own Pokemon
+- **Starter Pokemon**: Choose from Bulbasaur, Charmander, Squirtle, or Pikachu as your first Pokemon
-- List and purchase Pokemon on the marketplace
+- **Training System**: Train your Pokemon to gain experience and level up
-- Battle other players' Pokemon
+- **Battle System**: Challenge other trainers' Pokemon in battles
-- Gain experience and level up
+- **Stats System**: Each Pokemon has HP, Attack, Defense, and Speed stats that increase with level
-- Track your battle history
+- **Stamina System**: Pokemon need to rest to recover stamina after training or battles
-- View the leaderboard
+- **Marketplace**: Buy and sell Pokemon using the game's token currency
-- Modern, responsive UI
+- **Modern UI**: Clean and responsive interface for managing your Pokemon collection

 ## Prerequisites